Flotomate/product_docs/source/admin/admin-user-management/requester-group.rst

    **Select a Parameter** field based on that Requestors are added automatically.
 You can set conditions based on three criteria:

+   ..
+Important:: If the logged in admin has limited location permissions then he/she won't be able to select requesters outside his/her
+                  location scope. :ref:`Learn more <Data Segregation with Location Scope>`.

     +----------------------+----------------------------------+
     | Requestor Department | Department info from LDAP server |
     +----------------------+----------------------------------+